voilab/tctable/readme.md

         'header' => 'Description',
         'width' => 100
         // check inline documentation to see what options are available.
-        // Basically, it's everything TCPDF Cell, MultiCell and Image can eat.
+        // Basically, it's everything TCPDF Cell and MultiCell can eat.
     ],
     'quantity' => [
         'header' => 'Quantity',